NCERT Solutions for Class 12 Physics Chapter 14 - Semiconductor Electronics Materials Devices And Simple Circuit

 Output = Y

-The left part of the figure acts as a NOR and right part acts as NOT Gate.
+The left part of the figure acts as a NOR and the right part acts as NOT Gate.

-The output of NOR gate = \overline{A+B}
+The output of NOR gate = $\overline{A+B}$

-the output of the NOR gate would be the input of NOT Gate and hence
+The output of the NOR gate would be the input of NOT Gate and hence

 Hence the figure functions like an OR Gate.